1What are your hours of operation?

 2What kind of emergencies do you treat?

-We feature a full-service emergency specialty department that can effectively diagnose and initiate treatment for all medical emergencies, from insect bites to heart attacks and from industrial and automobile accidents.
+We feature a full-service emergency specialty hospital that can effectively diagnose and initiate treatment for all medical emergencies, from insect bites to heart attacks and from industrial and automobile accidents.

 3Do you provide care for babies and children in addition to adults?